City of Salford: Governance

 Salford Civic Centre in Swinton.
 The meeting place of Salford City Council.

 Parliamentary constituencies

 The City of Salford is represented by Members of Parliament (MPs) for three constituencies, Salford by Rebecca Long-Bailey (Labour), Worsley and Eccles by Michael Wheeler (Labour), and Blackley and Middleton South by Graham Stringer (Labour).

 Council

 In 1974, Salford City Council was created to administer the newly formed local government district.
 Until 1986, it shared power with the Greater Manchester County Council.
 The council offices are in Swinton, in what was formerly Swinton and Pendlebury Town Hall.
 The Labour Party have been in control of the council since its formation in 1974.
-The council has a constitution detailing how they should operate in performing their duties.

-Salford City Council was assessed by the Audit Commission and judged to be "improving well" in providing services for local people.
-Overall the council was awarded "three star" status meaning it was "performing well" and "consistently above minimum requirements", similar to 46% of all local authorities.

-The metropolitan borough of the City of Salford is based on the former County Borough of the City of Salford which included the city centre, Pendleton, Weaste, Claremont, Langworthy, Broughton, Kersal, Ordsall and Seedley.
-The city is entirely unparished and absorbed the municipal boroughs of Eccles and Swinton and Pendlebury and the urban districts of Irlam and Worsley.
-An urban district was a type of local government district which covered an urbanised area.

 Since 2012, in addition to the long-existing and largely ceremonial, annually appointed civic mayor of Salford, the city has also had a directly elected mayor.